What defines a successful marriage?

 And, a soft answer does really turn away wrath.

-Far too few of the people who walk into the marriage counselor’s offices in North America seem to grasp this point — and, there’s pretty good research suggesting that’s, in fact, WHY they are walking in there in first place.
+Far too few of the people who walk into the marriage counsellor’s offices in North America seem to grasp this point — and, there’s pretty good research suggesting that’s, in fact, WHY they are walking in there in the first place.